EuropaBio

 EuropaBio ("The European Association for Bioindustries") is Europe's largest and most influential biotech industry group, whose members include leading large-size healthcare and industrial biotechnology companies.
 EuropaBio is located in Brussels, Belgium.
 The organisation was initiated in 1996 to represent the interests of the biotechnology industry at the European level, and therefore influence legislation that serves the interests of biotechnology companies in Europe.

 Activity and goals

 EuropaBio is engaged in dialogue with the European Parliament, the European Commission, and the Council of Ministers to influence legislation on biotechnology.

-EuropaBio represents the three traditional sectors of the biotech industry.
+EuropaBio represents two sectors of the biotech industry.